-The tables below summarize our revenues, property expenses and depreciation and other amortization by various categories for the three months ended March 31, 2022 and 2021.
-Same store properties are properties owned prior to January 1, 2021 and held as an in-service property through March 31, 2022 and developments and redevelopments that were placed in service prior to January 1, 2021.
-Properties which are at least 75% occupied at acquisition are placed in service, unless we anticipate tenant move-outs within two years of ownership would drop occupancy below 75%.
-Acquisitions that are less than 75% occupied at the date of acquisition and developments and redevelopments are placed in service as they reach the earlier of a) stabilized occupancy (defined as 90% occupied), or b) one year subsequent to acquisition or development/redevelopment construction completion.
+The tables below summarize our revenues, property expenses and depreciation and other amortization by various categories for the three months ended March 31, 2024 and 2023.
+Same store properties are properties owned prior to January 1, 2023 and held as an in-service property through March 31, 2024 and developments and redevelopments that were placed in service prior to January 1, 2023.
+Properties that are at least 75% occupied at acquisition are placed in service, unless we anticipate tenant move-outs within two years of ownership would drop occupancy below 75%.
+Properties that are less than 75% occupied at the date of acquisition are placed in service as they reach the earlier of 90% occupancy or one year subsequent to acquisition.
+Developments, redevelopments and acquired income-producing land parcels for which our ultimate intent is to redevelop or develop on the land parcel are placed in service as they reach the earlier of 90% occupancy or one year subsequent to development/redevelopment construction completion.
 Acquired properties with occupancy greater than 75% at acquisition, but with tenants that we anticipate will move out within two years of ownership, will be placed in service upon the earlier of reaching 90% occupancy or twelve months after move out.
 Properties are moved from the same store classification to the redevelopment classification when capital expenditures for a project are estimated to exceed 25% of the undepreciated gross book value of the property.
-Acquired properties are properties that were acquired subsequent to December 31, 2020 and held as an operating property through March 31, 2022.
-Sold properties are properties that were sold subsequent to December 31, 2020 and held as an operating property through March 31, 2022.
-Sold properties are properties that were sold subsequent to December 31, 2020 and held as an operating property through March 31, 2022.
-Sold properties are properties that were sold subsequent to December 31, 2020 and held as an operating property through March 31, 2022.
-Sold properties are properties that were sold subsequent to December 31, 2020 and held as an operating property through March 31, 2022.
-Sold properties a
+Acquired properties are properties that were acquired subsequent to December 31, 2022 and held as an operating property through March 31, 2024.
+Sold properties are properties that were sold subsequent to December 31, 2022.
+Developments and redevelopments (collectively referred to as " (Re)Developments") include (re)developments that were not: a) substantially complete 12 months prior to January 1, 2023; or b) stabilized prior to January 1, 2023.
+Other revenues are derived from the operations of properties not placed in service under one of the categories discussed above, the operations of our maintenance company, interest income, joint venture fees and other miscellaneous revenues.
+Other property expenses are derived from the operations of properties not placed in service under one of the categories discussed above, the operations of our maintenance company, vacant land expenses and other miscellaneous regional expenses.